 - Under Type, deselect all except Commission adjustment.

-If the amount listed next to Mews Merchant commission adjustment in the Merchant Balance Report is negative, we've charged extra (because our estimate was too low), and if it's positive we've returned money to you (because our estimate was too high).
+If the amount listed next to Mews Payments commission adjustment in the Mews Payments Balance Report is negative, we've charged extra (because our estimate was too low), and if it's positive we've returned money to you (because our estimate was too high).

 💡 Commission adjustments will also be visible on your Mews invoice.